JulieMontoya/AdveBuilder/birthday_adv/spoiler.md

 opened, and you snap back to normal.
 ```

-_To avoid creating unnecessary parallel universes, which might lead to stability problems in the event of improbability leaks, this is not displayed if the player managed to work out how to get the glowstick before the clue was deemed necessary._
+To avoid creating unnecessary parallel universes, which might lead to stability problems in the space-time continuum in the event of improbability leaks, this is not displayed if the player managed to work out for themself how to get the glowstick before the clue was deemed necessary.

 ## Puzzle Three: The Killer Hen